jomazu/academic-jomazu-blog/content/tutorials/elixir_fundamentals/_index.md

 As mentioned, Erlang was specifically created to support the development of highly available systems - working 24/7 without any downtime.
 To do so, the system had to address the following challenges:

-- `Fault-tolerance` - keep working when something unforeseen happens.
+- `Fault-Tolerance` - keep working when something unforeseen happens.
 - `Scalability` - handle any possible load, including the ability to respond to load increases by adding more hardware resources without any software intervention or a system restart.
 - `Distribution` - scale horizontally by adding more machines without interruption.
 - `Responsiveness` - always be reasonably fast and responsive.